Explore the map

 The Search page appears.

 By default, you would be searching only your organization content.
-The Make a Map of China web map is in the Learn ArcGIS organization.
+The Make a Map of China web map is in the Esri Tutorials organization.
 In the next step you will be changing the filter to search all organizations.

 - On the Search page, disable the Only search in Your organization name by using the toggle button.

-- In the list of results, click the Make a Map of China web map by Learn_ArcGIS.
+- In the list of results, click the Make a Map of China web map owned by Esri_Tutorials.

 The Make a Map of China item panel appears.